-In 2018, South Africa was expected to participate in a number of important international forums, including the 13th meeting of the Conference of the Contracting Parties to the Ramsar Convention on Wetlands and the 14th meeting of the Conference of the Parties to the Convention on Biological Diversity, the 9th Meeting of the Parties to the Cartagena Protocol on Biosafety and the 3rd Meeting of the Parties to the Nagoya Protocol on Access and Benefit-sharing.
+In 2018, South Africa participated in a number of important international forums, including the 13th meeting of the Conference of the Contracting Parties to the Ramsar Convention on Wetlands and the 14th meeting of the Conference of the Parties to the Convention on Biological Diversity, the 9th Meeting of the Parties to the Cartagena Protocol on Biosafety and the 3rd Meeting of the Parties to the Nagoya Protocol on Access and Benefit-sharing.

-South Africa hosted the 7th Meeting of Parties to Agreement on African-Eurasian Migratory Waterbirds (AEWA) in Durban from 4 to 8 December 2018, developed under the framework of the Convention on Migratory Species.
-The theme of the meeting was: "Beyond 2020: Shaping Flyway Conservation for the Future".
+The country also hosted the 7th Meeting of Parties to Agreement on African-Eurasian Migratory Waterbirds (AEWA) from 4 to 8 December 2018.
+The meeting was developed under the framework of the Convention on Migratory Species.